c-mawn/diy_pro/README.md

 - Select the this downloaded directory to load
 - Open the extension by opening your extensions menu, and selecting the DIY Pro extension

+# Getting Scraping Token Access
+- Create an account with Scrape.do
+- After following instructions with signing up and logging in, you can get the API key on the scraping website home screen.
+Follow this for further instructions: https://scrape.do/documentation/
+- After getting the token, in terminal run `export TOKEN=` and then your token to set up token access

 # Running The Website
 - Run `pip install django` to install the django web framework
 - After installing, `cd` into the `diy_pro_website` directory